Rachel donned her hard hat and headed down to The Voyage’s construction site this morning. Because wood is good.

 Those are ledgers.

-And what’s a ledger?
+What’s a ledger?

 According to Chad at The Gravity Group: A ledger is the wood cross-beam at the top of each bent that supports the track.
 The ledger is installed at the appropriate bank angle for the track at that particular part of the ride.